dtamayo/reboundx/doc/effects.rst

 ============================ =========== ==================================================================
-particles[i].r (float)       Yes         Physical radius (required for contribution from tides raised on the body). k2 (float)                   Yes         Potential Love number of degree 2. sx (float)                   Yes         x component of spin vector sy (float)                   Yes         y component of spin vector sz (float)                   Yes         z component of spin vector moi (float)                  No          Moment of inertia sigma (float)                No          Tidal Dissipation Parameter.
+particles[i].r (float)       Yes         Physical radius (required for contribution from tides raised on the body). k2 (float)                   Yes         Potential Love number of degree 2.
+Omega (reb_vec3d)            Yes         Angular rotation frequency I (float)                    No          Moment of inertia tau (float)                  No          Constant time lag.
 If not set, defaults to 0
 ============================ =========== ==================================================================